rdw20170120/spring-test-project/complete/README.md

 * Run dynamic security scans against the deployment
 * Strictly build the components separately
 * Strictly compose the components using versioned and hashed references
+* Troubleshoot the Codacy security scan until it functions fully
+* Troubleshoot the CodeQL security scan until it functions fully